Techies-Product/newsite/_posts/2018-06-16-Operators-In-Python-Assignment-Operators.md

 <td style="width: 13.7061%; height: 18px; text-align: center;">-=</td>

-<td style="width: 15.4605%; height: 18px; text-align: left;">  Subtract AND</td>
+<td style="width: 15.4605%; height: 18px; text-align: left;">ï¿½ Subtract AND</td>

 <td style="width: 70.8333%; height: 18px;">

- It is used to subtracts right operand value from the left operand value and assign the   result to left operand
+ï¿½It is used to subtracts right operand value from the left operand value and assign theï¿½ ï¿½result to left operand

 </td>